Claudia Romani: Modeling

 Claudia Romani was born on April 14, 1982 in L'Aquila, Italy.
 She moved to Denmark in her late teens, also studying in England.

-She has been featured in magazines such as FHM (Denmark, Turkey and Slovenia), GQ, Maxim (Italy and Greece), Cosmopolitan (UK), More!, and Playboy Italy.
+She has been featured in magazines such as FHM (Denmark, Turkey and Slovenia), GQ, Maxim (Italy and Greece), Cosmopolitan (UK), More!, Chulo Magazine, and Playboy Italy.
 She is the Model Consultant for Miami Life Magazine and has been featured on their cover numbers of times, as well as having been a cover model for Semanario Argentino, Gente Sur and others.

 Romani has appeared on commercials for Samsung, Toyota, and Ford.
 In the Latin market she has appeared in shows such as Noche de Perros and Despierta America.
 She is also the official model on the TV show Esta Noche Tu Night on Mega TV.

 In 2006, she was voted one of the 100 Sexiest Women in the World by FHM Denmark, she won the title of Miss Internet by Clarence as well as "Denmark's Most Beautiful Legs" by Q magazine and "Page 9 Miss Of the Year" by Ekstra Bladet.
 In February 2013 she was voted among the "Most Beautiful of 2012" by GQ Mexico, ahead of Sofia Vergara, Alyssa Miller, and Megan Fox.

 She was voted best Bikini Body 2012 on the VH1 website in the supermodels category, beating Adriana Lima and Naomi Campbell.
 Afterwards she won in round 2 with Selena Gomez and in round 3 with Drita D'Avanzo.
 She was in the final with Beyoncé at the VH1 Bikini Awards Finals; Beyoncé won 52.88% against 47.12% Claudia.
 Three of Claudia's pictures also made it to the VH1 chart of the 100 Hottest Bikini Photos of 2012.
 Claudia won the 2014 Mentality Magazine March Hotness Tournament, beating out 64 of the most beautiful women in the world.